 our responsibility for ensuring that there is a sound system of internal control, including arrangements for the preparation of the Accounting Statements.
-We confirm, to the best of our knowledge and belief, with respect to the Accounting Statements for the year ended 31 March 2023, that:
+We confirm, to the best of our knowledge and belief, with respect to the Accounting Statements for the year ended 31 March 2024, that:

-Agi reed Yos No 'Yes' me eans that this authority We have put in place arrangements for effective financial management during the year, and for the preparation of the accounting statements. • , , d its accounting statements in accordance Accounts and Audit Regulations.
-We maintained an adequate system of internal control including measures designed to prevent and detect fraud and corruption and reviewed its effectiveness. roper arrangements and accepted responsibility guarding the public money and resources in ge.
-3. We took all reasonable steps to assure ourselves that there are no matters of actual or potential non-compliance with laws, regulations and Proper Practices that could have a significant financial effect on the ability of this authority to conduct its business or manage its finances. • y done what it has the legal power to do and has d with Proper Practices in doing so.
-We provided proper opportunity during the year for the exercise of electors' rights in accordance with the requirements of the Accounts and Audit Regulations. • A CONTRACTOR OF THE CONTRACTOR he year gave all persons interested the opportunity to and ask questions about this authority's accounts.
-5. We carried out an assessment of the risks facing this authority and took appropriate steps to manage those risks, including the introduction of internal controls and/or external insurance cover where required. • red and documented the financial and other risks it nd dealt with them properly.
-We maintained throughout the year an adequate and effective system of internal audit of the accounting records and control systems. • Action of the second controls d for a competent person, independent of the financial and procedures, to give an objective view on whether controls meet the needs of this smaller authority.
-We took appropriate action on all matters raised in reports from internal and external audit. • respond external led to matters brought to its attention by internal and laudit.
-8. We considered whether any litigation, liabilities or commitments, events or transactions, occurring either during or after the year-end, have a financial impact on this authority and, where appropriate, have included them in the accounting statements. • ed everything it should have about its business activity he year including events taking place after the year elevant.
-9. (For local councils only) Trust funds including charitable.
-In our capacity as the sole managing trustee we discharged our accountability Yes No N/A has met all of its responsibilities where, as a body corporate, it is a sole managing trustee of a local trust or trusts. responsibilities for the fund(s)/assets, including financial reporting and, if required, independent examination or audit. - SEE NOTE and recorded as minute reference:
+Ag reed Yes No 'Yes' m eans that this authority: We have put in place arrangements for effective financial management during the year, and for the preparation of the accounting statements.
+V ed its accounting statements in accordance e Accounts and Audit Regulations.
+We maintained an adequate system of internal control including measures designed to prevent and detect fraud and corruption and reviewed its effectiveness. ~ proper arrangements and accepted responsibility aguarding the public money and resources in ge.
+3. We took all reasonable steps to assure ourselves that there are no matters of actual or potential non-compliance with laws, regulations and Proper Practices that could have a significant financial effect on the ability of this authority to conduct its business or manage its finances. v y done what it has the legal power to do and has ad with Proper Practices in doing so.
+4. We provided proper opportunity during the year for the exercise of electors' rights in accordance with the requirements of the Accounts and Audit Regulations. ~ during t inspect he year gave all persons interested the opportunity to and ask questions about this authority's accounts.
+We carried out an assessment of the risks facing this authority and took appropriate steps to manage those risks, including the introduction of internal controls and/or external insurance cover where required.
+V red and documented the financial and other risks it nd dealt with them properly.
+We maintained throughout the year an adequate and effective system of internal audit of the accounting records and control systems. ~ controls od for a competent person, independent of the financial and procedures, to give an objective view on whether controls meet the needs of this smaller authority.
+We took appropriate action on all matters raised in reports from internal and external audit. ~ respond externa led to matters brought to its attention by internal and laudit.
+8. We considered whether any litigation, liabilities or commitments, events or transactions, occurring either during or after the year-end, have a financial impact on this authority and, where appropriate, have included them in the accounting statements. ~ disclose during to end if re ed everything it should have about its business activity he year including events taking place after the year elevant.
+(For local councils only) Trust funds including charitable.
+In our capacity as the sole managing trustee we discharged our accountability Yes No N/A has met all of its responsibilities where, as a body corporate, it is a sole managing trustee of a local trust or trusts. responsibilities for the fund(s)/assets, including financial reporting and, if required, independent examination or audit. ~ and recorded as minute reference:

-Please provide explanations to the external auditor on a separate sheet for each 'No' response and describe how the authority will address the weaknesses identified.
+\Please provide explanations to the external auditor on a separate sheet for each 'No' response and describe how the authority will address the weaknesses identified.
 These sheets must be published with the Annual Governance Statement.

-This Annual Governance Statemen t was approved at а meeting of the authority on:
+This Annual Governance Statement was approved at a meeting of the authority on:

-Signed by the Chairman and Clerk of the meeting where approval was given:
+Signed by the Chair and Clerk of the meeting where approval was given: